 By cancelling the loan, you’re released from all of your obligations under the loan agreement.

 What is a cancellation notice, and where do I get one?

 A cancellation notice is a document you use to cancel a payday loan.
 A payday lender gives it to you when you first take out a payday loan.
 The lender must also give you a copy of the signed loan agreement.

 To cancel a payday loan, you need to deliver the cancellation notice to the payday lender.
 See the “Work out the problem” section above.

 Do I have to deliver the cancellation notice to the lender in person?

 No. Delivering the cancellation notice in person is just one of your options.
-You can also send the notice by email, registered mail, courier or fax.
+You can also send the notice by email, registered mail, courier, or fax.
 If you use any of these other methods, notice is said to be given at the time the cancellation notice is sent.

 What if the payday lender insisted I have someone guarantee my loan?

 Under the law in BC, payday lenders can’t ask for any guarantee when they provide a payday loan.
 Nor can they ask for a security interest on your property (for example, that you give a security interest in a vehicle or tools).
 If a payday lender insisted that you have someone guarantee a payday loan, the lender broke the law.
 You can cancel the loan.
-See the “Deal with the problem” section above for the steps to take.
+See the “Work out the problem” section above for the steps to take.